AndrewEC/diff-tools/README.md

 ### fingerprint
 Utility to generate a checksum, or hash, or a specified file.
-* If the file is below 200 MB in size the hash will be a true Shake 256 hash
+* If the file is below 200 MB in size the hash will be a true Sha 256 hash
-* If the file is above 200 MB in size the hash will be a pseudo Shake 256 hash
+* If the file is above 200 MB in size the hash will be a pseudo Sha 256 hash

 Usage:
 > python -m diff checksum "C:\\<path_to_file_to_fingerprint>"